imcf/pyppms/README.md

 ## Note

-The PPMS API is not quite clean or consistent.
+The PPMS API is not fully clean or consistent.
 During development of the package, we came across several issues (this list is most likely incomplete):

 * HTTP status return code is always `200`, even on failed authentication.